Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 How kale compares to other vegetables

+The strength of the nutrition alone makes kale fantastic for clear skin.
 The same weight of broccoli has 12% of the RDI for vitamin A, 156% for vitamin C, and 5% for magnesium.
 Kale’s vitamin A content (in the form of beta-carotene) is where it really shines.

 For the same acne nutrients, spinach contains 187%, 46%, and 17%.
 Cabbage contains 1%, 60%, and 3%.
 Brussel sprouts contain 15%, 141%, and 5%.
 Kale ranks first for acne-clearing vegetable nutrition.

 Kale is also a fantastic source of calcium, with 14% per 100 grams.
-Calcium isn’t especially useful for acne, but as we discussed in my eBook Annihilate Your Acne, many acne patients have genetic sensitivities to the proteins and hormones found in dairy.
-Milk, cheese and yoghurt are the main source of calcium for most people, so many acne patients could use alternative sources.
+Calcium isn’t especially useful for acne, but as we discussed in my eBook, many acne patients have genetic sensitivities to the proteins and hormones found in dairy.
+Therefore, many acne patients could use alternative sources, and gram for gram, kale contains more calcium than milk.

-Gram for gram, kale contains more calcium than milk.
 Furthermore, a human study from 1990 found that kale’s calcium was 25% better absorbed than calcium from milk.
 The problem with dairy is that the calcium is bound in a molecular complex with a protein called casein.
 Monogastric mammals like us have trouble digesting casein, so while some manage, many have a genetic inability to extract the calcium inside it.

 If you need an alternative calcium source that doesn’t cause acne, kale is hard to beat.
-Kale also contains traces of zinc (3% per 100 grams), decent amounts of potassium, (14%), and 1021% of the RDA for vitamin K1.

 Kale – the greatest source of lutein